 Tokugawa Ieyasu brought fishermen from Osaka to provide fish to the Edo castle.
 These fishermen began to sell what was left over around the Nihonbashi bridge, which gave rise to the original Uogashi market.

-This was when the Tsukiji market was conceived, as Tokyo's central market.
+This was when the Tsukiji market was meant to be Tokyo's central market.
+Sadly, it's now permanently closed, however.

 The Tuna Auctions